neherlab/covid19_scenarios/src/assets/text/updates.md

 In this update, we replaced the single exposed category with a sequence of three exposed categories.
 The single category implicitly assumes that individuals spend an exponentially distributed time in the "exposed but not yet infectious" state.
-The peak of the exponential distribution is at zero implying that many individuals spend a very short time in this category while other spend a much longer time.
+The peak of the exponential distribution is at zero implying that many individuals spend a very short time in this category while others spend a much longer time.
 In reality, it will take at least 2-3 days before the virus has grown to sufficient numbers before somebody is infectious.
 Multiple exposed categories effectively generate an [Erlang distribution](https://en.wikipedia.org/wiki/Erlang_distribution) (a special case of a Gamma distribution) with a peak away from zero.